springload/react-accessible-accordion/README.md

     inside of your `AccordionItemHeading` component.
 If in doubt, use text only.
 -   Always provide an `aria-level` prop to your `AccordionItemHeading` component, _especially_ if you are nesting accordions.
-This attribute is a signal assistive technologies (eg. screenreaders) use to determine which heading level (ie. `h1`-`h6`) to treat your heading as.
+This attribute is a signal used by assistive technologies (eg. screenreaders) to determine which heading level (ie. `h1`-`h6`) to treat your heading as.

 If you have any questions about your implementation, then please don't be afraid